Classification algorithms applied to structure formation simulations: Dark matter particles classification

 \section{Dark matter particles classification}

-Due to the probability distribution obtained for each overdensity range, it is not necessary to do extensive preprocessing (see figure \ref{fig:4.1}).
-This figure is very important as it describes the class distribution (\textit{Not in Halo}: \texttt{label = 0}, \textit{In Halo}: \texttt{label = 1}) depending on the density contrast $\delta_{i}$.
-The overdensities $\delta_{5}, \; \delta_{6}, \; \delta_{7}$ correspond to mass values $1.2 \times 10^{12} \textup{M}_{\odot}, \; 2\times10^{12}\textup{M}_{\odot}, \; 1.1\times10^{13}\textup{M}_{\odot}$ respectively, right at the limit stipulated to make a decision ($1.2\times10^{12}\textup{M}_{\odot}$).
-The classification algorithms do not need a rescaling of characteristics since they make decisions through the gain of information, unlike other methods where a subtle difference, for example, the same distance (5 km and 5000 m) can affect the performance itself of the algorithm.
-The results are the probability measure of each class for all particles.
-The result of belonging to one class or another is determined by a probability threshold value.
+Due to the probability distribution obtained for each overdensity range, it is not necessary to perform an extensive preprocessing (see figure \ref{fig:4.1}).
+This figure describes the class distribution (\textit{Not in Halo}: \texttt{label = 0}, \textit{In Halo}: \texttt{label = 1}) depending on the density contrast $\delta_{i}$.
+The overdensities $\delta_{5}, \; \delta_{6}, \; \delta_{7}$ correspond to mass values $1.2 \times 10^{12} \textup{M}_{\odot}, \; 2\times10^{12}\textup{M}_{\odot}, \; 1.1\times10^{13}\textup{M}_{\odot}$ respectively and radius $R$ ranging from 3 kpc to 6 kpc, coinciding with the limit that we chose to make a decision ($1.2\times10^{12}\textup{M}_{\odot}$).
+The classification algorithms do not need a rescaling of characteristics since they make decisions through the gain of information, unlike other methods where a subtle difference, for example, the same distance (with different units) can affect the performance of the algorithm.
+The results are the probability of each class for all particles.
+That is, the result of belonging to one class or another is determined by a probability threshold value.

 After taking this into account, the performance of the algorithms is quantified.
 A perfect classifier will consist of true positive and true negative values in its confusion matrix.
 The true positive rate (TPR) and the false positive rate (FPR) are the characteristic quantities of a ROC curve.